Skip to main content

 Manual Frame Control

-• Type: Checkbox
+• Type: Toggle

-Determines whether the flipbook should be manually controlled.
-If this is enabled, the flipbook will not play automatically, and the frame must manually advance via animations.
-This is useful for dynamically controlling the speed of the flipbook, or using the flipbook to show specific frames.
+Determines whether the Flipbook should be manually controlled.
+If this is enabled, the Flipbook will not play automatically, and the frame must manually advance via animations.
+This is useful for dynamically controlling the speed of the Flipbook, or using the Flipbook to show specific frames.

 Current Frame